SDTC-CPMed/multi-organ_DigiTwin/vignettes/IMIDs-analyses.md

 ## Overlap of the CPA of IMIDs vs individual IMIDs (R code)

-In order to get a better overview on which programs and sub-programs of CPA are enriched in indyvidual diseases, we calulated a Fisher Exact Test.
+In order to get a better overview on which programs and sub-programs of CPA are enriched in individual diseases, we calulated a Fisher Exact Test.
 To test if the programs (IMID_P1 and IMID_P2) derived from all analyzed IMIDs overlapped with programs from individual IMIDs in inflamed and non-inflamed organ sites, separately, we performed Fisher’s